nikhilmantri0902/Cold_Emailer/README.md

 # Cold Emailer - AI-Powered Job Application Outreach System

 A comprehensive Golang-based cold email outreach system that automates personalized job application emails to recruiters and CTOs.
 The system integrates Apollo API for company and contact discovery, OpenAI for intelligent email generation, and Gmail API for sending emails with resume attachments.
+Includes a web-based dashboard for monitoring and management.

 ## 🚀 Features